top of page

 Hiking to the Procession Panel

-The trailhead can be found at coordinates 37.3511998, 109.6287606 along Rt 262/Lower Butler Wash Rd, six miles past the Wolfman Panel.
-The road runs parallel to Comb Ridge virtually the entire drive, which is best suited for high clearance vehicles.
-From the parking area, locate the trail marker in the west end of the lot.
+Hikers can locate the trailhead at coordinates 37.3511998, -109.6287606 along Rt 262/Lower Butler Wash Rd, approximately six miles beyond the Wolfman Panel Trailhead.
+The road parallels Comb Ridge for most of the drive to the trailhead and is most suitable for vehicles with high clearance.
+Once at the parking area, find the trail marker located at the west end of the lot.

 Procession Panel trail Bears Ears

-The easy to follow trail winds through an area composed of cottonwood, willow, and tamarisk before crossing Butler Wash.
-Shortly after exiting the wash you'll find another trail marker at the start of the slickrock ascent up Comb Ridge.
+The trail meanders through a landscape rich with cottonwood, willow, and tamarisk before crossing Butler Wash.
+Upon exiting the wash, another trail marker awaits, signaling the beginning of the slickrock ascent up Comb Ridge.

 Procession Panel trail Bears Ears